caruby/tissue/examples/psbin/README.md

 Setup
 -----
-Configure caRuby and copy the PCBIN example as described in the Galena examples [Setup](https://github.com/caruby/tissue/blob/master/examples/galena/README.md).
+Configure caRuby and copy the PSBIN example as described in the Galena examples [Setup](https://github.com/caruby/tissue/blob/master/examples/galena/README.md).

 Create a simple `Prostate SPORE` caTissue collection protocol in a test database.